amireh/jsgrep/packages/jsgrep-ql/README.md

 ## EXPRESSIONS

-A jsgrep query is composed of either a single expression or multiple expressions joined by an expression production operator like `.`.
+A jsgrep-ql query is composed of either a single expression or multiple expressions joined by an expression production operator like `.`.

 ### Calls to static functions